Anadea/anadea_blog/content/posts/ai-in-procurement-from-pilot-to-p-l-impact/index-1.md

   - ai-ml-team
 categories:
   - ai-ml
+questionary:
+  - question: Will procurement be automated with AI?
+    answer: AI can automate much of procurement’s routine work, but not the entire function itself.
+For example, this technology is well-suited for automating repetitive and data-heavy tasks (spend classification, RFx drafting, supplier risk scanning, etc.).
+However, AI can’t replace human judgment itself.
+In such areas as negotiations or ethical decisions, critical thinking, strategic planning, and emotional intelligence remain essential.
+  - question: What data does AI work with in procurement?
+    answer: To deliver insights and automate processes, AI works with a wide range of structured and unstructured data, including supplier, transactional, catalog, and contact data.
+Apart from this, in its decisions, it can rely on historical trends and ongoing market conditions.
+  - question: Can Anadea build custom AI-driven procurement software?
+    answer: With over 25 years of experience in the custom software development market, our team offers comprehensive AI services.
+In our practice, we have partnered with companies from different industries and helped them solve their business tasks with the power of modern technologies, including AI and ML.
 ---
 For many decades, procurement teams have been struggling with time-consuming manual processes, repetitive tasks, and errors in data.
 Such inefficiencies significantly slow down procurement cycles, as well as lead to increased costs and compliance risks.
 This is where AI can bring tangible value.
 As it was revealed by [Deloitte](https://www.deloitte.com/cz-sk/en/services/consulting/services/procurement-operations.html), digital tools can decrease order approval time by 50% and reduce purchasing costs by up to 20%.
 Such changes can improve the overall operational efficiency.